 In 2017, we launched the Newark Fresh, Healthy Food Access Grant program with the help of our founder Whole Foods Market.
 This grant’s goal is to grow the local food system and improve community health across all five wards in Newark.

 After Newark-led organizations with fresh, healthy food access and community health projects apply for funding, Whole Cities reviews applications with the help of the Newark Community Advisory Council, a rotating panel of Newark leaders.
-The council’s community members have each lived and/or worked in Newark for at least two decades.
+The council’s community members have each lived and/or worked in Newark for an average of two decades.

 Meet the 2023 Newark Community Advisory Council: